-Children attending SDN Beranga have demonstrated an increased level of social interaction, communication and play.
+Above: Mural at SDN Beranga, by Darug artist Leanne Tobin.
+Photo: SDN Archive level of social interaction, communication and play.
 SDN Beranga families have also developed sustained relationships and support networks.
 SDN continues to work in partnership with all levels of stake-holders to secure the long term future of SDN Beranga, and to promote and build on this innovative service delivery model.